9 probiotic and fermented drinks like kombucha to try for better gut health

 - SCOBY (get it from a kombucha-making friend or buy here online; it should contain a little amount of liquid in the packet and shouldn’t be dehydrated)

-- Prepared kombucha (can be homemade, saved from your or your friend’s last batch)
+- Prepared kombucha (can be homemade, saved from your or your friend’s last batch or you can buy one here)

 The recipe